pyscf/pyscf.github.io/source/theory/pbc/df.rst

     >>> print(mf.with_df)
     <pyscf.pbc.df.fft.FFTDF object at 0x1206b0f28>

-As the default integral scheme of PBC calculations, an :class:`FFTDF` object is created when initializing the PBC mean-field object and held in the attribute :attr:`with_df`.
+As the default DF scheme of PBC calculations, an :class:`FFTDF` object is created when initializing the PBC mean-field object and held in the attribute :attr:`with_df`.

 4-index ERI tensor and integral transformation